Rational components of Hilbert schemes: The ideal of a Gr obner Stratum

-\begin{remark} It will be clear later that the term ordering affects the construction of a Gr\"{o}bner stratum only because it states which monomials can belong to the tails; in fact two different term ordering giving the same tails will lead to the same Gr\"{o}bner strata. \end{remark}
+\begin{remark} It will be clear later that the term ordering affects the construction of a \Gr stratum only because it states which monomials can belong to the tails; in fact two different term orderings giving the same tails will lead to the same \Gr strata. \end{remark}

-Every ideal $\id{i}$ in the family $\St(\id{j},T)$ is uniquely determined by a point in the affine space $\Af^N$ ($N=\sum_i \vert T_i \vert$) where we fix coordinates ${C}_{i,\alpha}$ corresponding to the coefficients $c_{i \alpha}$ that appear in (\ref{eq:polibasepartenza2}).
+Every ideal $\id{i}$ in the family $\St(\id{j},T)$ is uniquely determined by a point in the affine space $\Af^N$ ($N=\sum_i \vert T_i \vert$) where we fix coordinates ${C}_{i\alpha}$ corresponding to the coefficients $c_{i \alpha}$ that appear in (\ref{eq:polibasepartenza2}).
 The subset of $\Af^N$ corresponding to $\St(\id{j},T)$ turns out to be a closed algebraic set.
-More precisely, we will see how it can be endowed in a very natural way with a structure of affine subvariety, possibly reducible or non reduced, that is we will see that it can be obtained as the variety defined by an ideal $\id{h}(\id{j},T)$ in $k[C]$, where $C$ is the set of variables $C_{i\alpha}$.
+More precisely, we will see how it can be endowed in a very natural way with a structure of affine subscheme, possibly reducible or non reduced, that is we will see that it can be obtained as the subscheme of $\Af^N$ defined by an ideal $\id{h}(\id{j},T)$ in $k[C]$, where $C$ is the set of variables $C_{i\alpha}$.

-In the following, we refer to the terminology introduced in Notation \ref{not:X_coeff} for what concernes the polynomials in $k[X,C]$.
+In the following, we refer to the terminology introduced in Notation \ref{not:X_coeff} for what concerns the polynomials in $k[X,C]$.

 \begin{defin} We will denote by $\id{h}(\id{j},T)$ and $L(\id{j},T)$ respectively any ideal in $k[C]$ that can be obtained in the following way. \begin{itemize} \item Let $\mathcal{B} = \{F_1,\ldots,F_t\}$ be the set of polynomials in $k[X,C]$ given by: